-Careful consideration is given to the Public Examinations for Key Stage 1 and 2.
+Careful consideration is given to the end of Key Stage Assessments for Year 2 and Year 6.
 If children are failing to work at an adequate level they may not sit the SAT Tests, although this is extremely rare at Moor Nook Community School.
 This will be discussed with the parents/carers and the pupil.
 Applications for additional time, a scribe and a reader can be made by the school to support pupils with Special Education Needs or Disabilities.

 The school tries to make SAT Testing a less stressful time for the children.
-In Key Stage

-1, the children sit the tests with their class teacher, in their own classroom.
+In Key Stage 1, the children sit the tests with their class teacher, in their own classroom.
 The tests are not used as their only measure of progress; these should support the Teacher Assessments.